The Interrogation of Gabriel James

-The Interrogation of Gabriel James is a mystery novel by American author Charlie Prince.
+The Interrogation of Gabriel James is a mystery novel by American author Charlie Price.
 It centers on the interrogation of high school student Gabriel James after several crimes have been committed.

 The story is told in first person and information is unveiled through Gabriel's answers to the detective's questions, often through flashbacks.
 The book won several awards, including the 2010 and 2011 Edgar Award for best young adult fiction.

 Plot summary

 The story opens in Billings, Montana where high school sophomore Gabriel James is interrogated by two policemen concerning two murders that he apparently knows about.
 The officer leading the interview is a suspicious yet sympathetic woman, and the second officer is a rude and quick to judge man whose attention to the interrogation seems to shift drastically from extreme interest to seeming apathetic.
 Their differences in style leads to several exchanges between them throughout the book.
 As the interrogation starts, Gabriel introduces his ex-girlfriend Anita and goes on to tell how he and Anita were forced to break up after her parents became aware of a camping trip the two took alone weeks before.
 This is the first of many problems Gabriel has girls and gives the reader the impression of a confused teenage boy.